×

 • Burmese is spoken as a national language in: Myanmar.

 You will also get to know the continents where Swahili and Burmese speaking countries lie.
-Based on the number of people that speak these languages, the position of Swahili language is not available and position of Burmese language is 43.
+Based on the number of people that speak these languages, the position of Swahili language is 21 and position of Burmese language is 43.
 Find all the information about these languages on Swahili and Burmese.

 Swahili and Burmese Language History